HirushaR/Autumn/README.md

-Geist is an all purpose text/code editor written in C++ and using the Qt framework.
+Autumn is an all purpose text/code editor written in C++ and using the Qt framework.